ivan-zapreev/Distributed-Translation-Infrastructure/README.md

     - *LM* - the language model implementation allowing for seven different trie implementations and responsible for estimating the target language phrase probabilities
     - *TM* - the translation model implementation required for providing source to target language phrase translation and the probabilities thereof
     - *RM* - the reordering model implementation required for providing the possible translation order changes and the probabilities thereof
-+ **bpbd-balancer** - the load balancer that has the same WebSockets interface as **bpbd-server** and is supposed to distribute load balance berween multiple translation server instances.
++ **bpbd-balancer** - the load balancer that has the same WebSockets interface as **bpbd-server** and is supposed to distribute load balance between multiple translation server instances.
 + **lm-query** - a stand-alone language model query tool that allows to perform language model queries and estimate the joint phrase probabilities

 ###Introduction to phrase-based SMT